Life in AFROTC

 There is more to AFROTC than simply AERO classes, LLAB, and PT.
 Cadets have incredible opportunities and exclusive access to a multitude of activities for professional development, volunteering, or simply for fun.

 At least once a year, cadets go on a base visit to enhance their understanding of the operational Air Force.
 Base visits will give you an inside look at life in the U.S. Air Force.
 Not only will you see all the amenities that are available to Airmen and their families, but you’ll also get a real-world glimpse into your future as you shadow active duty officers.
-Most recently, cadets visited to Joint Base Charleston.
+Most recently, cadets visited to Joint Base Charleston, and flew there on a C-17 Globemaster.
 Base visits are interactive experiences and showcase many different jobs in the Air Force.

 Arnold Air Society